Athletics Federation of Pakistan

 The Athletics Federation of Pakistan (AFP) is the apex body of athletics in Pakistan.
 It was formed in 1951.
-Major General (R) Muhammad Akram Sahi is the current President.
+Major General (R) Muhammad Akram Sahi is the current president.

 History

-In 1951, the Federation acquired the rights to organize athletics in Pakistan from the IAAF.
+In 1951, the federation acquired the rights to organize athletics in Pakistan from the IAAF.
 In 1962, the first elections were held and the body was granted affiliation by the Pakistan Olympic Association.
-Alvin Robert Cornelius was elected as AFP's first President, while A.U.
-Zafar was the Federation's its first Secretary.
+Alvin Robert Cornelius was elected as AFP's first president, while A.U.
+Zafar was the federation's first secretary.